performant-software/dm-2/README.md

 ### Provision resources

-You will need to provision SendGrid and Heroku Postgres using the Heroku Resources section.
+You will need to provision Heroku Postgres and SendGrid (or another email provider) using the Heroku Resources section.

 You will also need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
 Once a S3 bucket has been created you will need to set Cross-origin resource sharing (CORS) in the permissions tab of the S3 bucket.
 See https://aws.amazon.com/ for more information.